Last Updated: June 24, 2020

-This is the second highest reach rate across all industries.
+This is the second-highest reach rate across all industries.
 You would expect the entertainment industry’s Stories to be fairly entertaining, wouldn’t you?
-Fancy a backstage tour of Coachella music festival from your living room?
+Fancy a backstage tour of the Coachella music festival from your living room?
 We thought you might.
 No surprise here.

 This is the highest reach rate of any industry by a considerable margin.
 The medium of Stories is very well suited to sports – you can have anything from individual athlete takeovers to most valuable player (MVP) polls and behind-the-scenes looks at training sessions.
 You name it – they’ve got it.